 There is absolutely no way we’d do this trip by staying in only hotels.
 Our kids are young, so they need room to run, freedom to be loud, and an environment where we can try to live a bit more like we do back home.

 We do our best to find a home with a yard, or even just in a location that’s off the beaten path and not in a loud, touristy city center.
-Services like HomeAway have been a godsend for families like us, who want to enjoy daily life amenities like cooking real meals in a kitchen, catching up on laundry without paying a service fee, or shutting bedroom doors for a bit of privacy.
+Services like HomeAway and Airbnb have been a godsend for families like us, who want to enjoy daily life amenities like cooking real meals in a kitchen, catching up on laundry without paying a service fee, or shutting bedroom doors for a bit of privacy.

 6. Eat simply.